Submarine Telegraph Company: History

-Goliath laid the cable between Dover and Cap Gris Nez in France on 28 August 1850 Unlike later submarine cables, this one had no armouring to protect it.
-The single copper wire was protected only by the layer of gutta-percha insulation around it.
-This made it very light, and it was necessary to attach periodic lead weights to make it sink.
-Messages sent across the cable were unintelligible due to dispersion of the signal, a phenomenon which was not understood at the time, and would be an even greater problem to the first transatlantic telegraph cable.
-Dispersion was a problem not fully solved on submarine cables until loading started to be used at the beginning of the 20th century.
+Goliath laid the cable between Dover and Cap Gris Nez in France on 28 August 1850.
+Unlike later submarine cables, this one had no armouring to protect it: the single copper wire was protected only by the layer of gutta-percha insulation around it.
+This made it very light, and it was necessary to attach lead weights at intervals to make it sink.
+Messages sent across the cable were unintelligible due to dispersion of the signal, a phenomenon which was not understood at the time, and would be an even greater problem on the first transatlantic telegraph cable; dispersion was not fully solved on submarine cables until loading started to be used at the beginning of the 20th century.
 Both ends of the communication assumed that the messages did not make sense because the other end was in the midst of drunken celebrations of their success.
-It was decided to try again in the morning.
-During the night the cable failed.
+It was decided to try again in the morning, but during the night the cable failed.
 Initial reports stated that cable was damaged where it passed over rocks near Cap Gris Nez, but later French fishermen were blamed.
 The cable was never put back into service.
 While it is certainly true that French fishing boats recovered lengths of the cable hauled up in their nets, and in some cases cut the cable to free their gear, it remains unclear if this was the initial cause of the failure.
 A story circulated much later (from 1865) that the fisherman who initially cut the cable thought it was a new species of seaweed with gold in its centre.
 Although this story is still found in modern sources, it is likely apocryphal.